This content is sponsored by Takeda

 “We really try to work with the community to find out where the gaps are,” Barr says.
 In 2021, he had a conversation with Breakthrough leaders that revealed the COVID-19 pandemic was deepening the gap in math knowledge and skills which was already prevalent in communities underrepresented on college campuses.
 “That’s why we focused on math equity and math proficiency from the earliest stages,” he says.
 “If you give students the support they need in middle school, ramp up support in high school, and then also support them in college, you make sure that they have a stronger opportunities to look for STEM careers.”

-Harris joined the program as a rising middle schooler, and she spent this past summer — her seventh summer with Breakthrough — on the other side of the classroom, teaching eighth grade science at the Boston campus.
+Harris joined the program as a rising middle schooler, and she spent this past summer — her fifth summer with Breakthrough — on the other side of the classroom, teaching eighth grade science at the Boston campus.
 As a teaching fellow, Harris is getting real experience leading a classroom and supporting individual students.
 At 18, she’s also the youngest teaching fellow the organization has brought on.

 Breakthrough’s unique “students teaching students” model is just one hands-on, college-focused program that Harris has benefitted from over the years.
 “They had a lot of college resources, even starting from middle school,” she says, like a special Friday each summer dedicated to College and Career Day.
 The teaching fellows would wear T-shirts from their schools and talk to students about their majors, “just like, hyping it up,” Harris says.
 College seemed fun, she recalls thinking, and “maybe I can see myself there one day.”